hotosm/fAIr/backend/README.md

 ```

 - Monitor using flower
-if  you are using redis as result backend , api supports both options django / redis
+if  you are using redis as result backend, api supports both options django / redis
 You can start flower to start monitoring your tasks
 ```
 celery -A aiproject  --broker=redis://127.0.0.1:6379/0 flower